ArmaanKara/ArmaanKara/README.md

 - 👋 Hi, I’m @ArmaanKara
 - 👀 I’m interested in all things Python realted!
-- 🌱 I’m currently learning Python, R and SQL
+- 🌱 I’m currently learning Python, Javascript, HTML, and CSS
 - 💞️ I’m looking to collaborate on data science and data visualization projects!
 - 📫 How to reach me armaan11@student.ubc.ca